hikeventures/hikeventures.github.io/_posts/2014-11-19-best-backpacking-stoves.markdown

 **Fuel:** Gas
 **Cooking cup size:** 0.8 liter

 The Jetboil MicroMo offers a push-button igniter and a heat indicator and comes with a 0.8 liter cooking cup.
-The Jetboil MicorMo is cold weather comppatible down to -6C.
+The Jetboil MicorMo is cold weather compatible down to -6C.
 The Jetboil MicroMo can also store the gas canister.

 <a href="http://www.backcountry.com/jetboil-micromo-personal-cooking-system"><button type="button" class="btn btn-danger">Read more about the Jetboil MicroMo</button></a>